 - 1.7.2.
 A strategy of impact avoidance has been adopted from the outset of the design process.
-The Proposed Development employs the following design principles to intercept potential adverse impacts: - Embrace opportunities to retain and enhance landscape guality, ecological value and visual amenity. - Insert new structure planting to reinforce boundaries and movement corridors. - Retain and reinforce important tree groups and boundary vegetation. - Establish vibrant well connected public realm and recreational space to promote local pedestrian and cycle movement and calm vehicle traffic speeds. - Introduce robust areas of new planting to reduce the perceived density of the development and enhance the visual amenity from key views.
+The Proposed Development employs the following design principles to intercept potential adverse impacts: - Embrace opportunities to retain and enhance landscape quality, ecological value and visual amenity. - Insert new structure planting to reinforce boundaries and movement corridors. - Retain and reinforce important tree groups and boundary vegetation. - Retain strategic open views from Burston Manor House and Garden across site to How Wood. - Introduce robust areas of new planting to reduce the perceived density of the development and enhance the visual amenity from key views.

 - 1.7.3.
-Where potential adverse landscape and visual impacts result from the Proposed Development measures will be adopted to reduce the significance of these effects: - Establish strong landscape edges incorporating diverse native tree and shrub planting, scrub to provide cover for wildlife and strengthen local distinctiveness. - Upgrade the quality of existing public rights of way bordering the Application Site, reinforcing existing boundaries by introducing diverse hedgerow species to benefit amenity, strengthen biodiversity and optimise opportunities for wildlife movement and inhabitation. - Establish legible movement network to promote sustainable transport uses in particular cycling and walking. - Where viable replace and conserve existing trees/ hedgerows in accordance with the recommendations of BS5837.
+Where potential adverse landscape and visual impacts result from the Proposed Development measures will be adopted to reduce the significance of these effects: - Establish strong landscape edges incorporating diverse native tree and shrub planting, scrub to provide cover for wildlife and strengthen local distinctiveness. - Retain key long views through and across the site from the Bridleway and upper floors of Burston Manor - Upgrade the quality of existing public rights of way bordering the Application Site, reinforcing existing boundaries by introducing diverse hedgerow species to benefit amenity, strengthen biodiversity and optimise opportunities for wildlife movement and inhabitation. - Establish a legible movement network to promote sustainable transport uses in particular cycling and walking. - Where viable replace and conserve existing trees/ hedgerows in accordance with the recommendations of BS5837.